March 14, 2025

 Types of Old Cabling in New Zealand Homes

-Old wiring in your house can be a major safety hazard.
-Here are the most common types of outdated wiring:
+Outdated wiring in your home can be a serious safety hazard.
+Here's a list of the most common types of old wiring in New Zealand homes:

 1. Vulcanised India Rubber (VIR) Cloth-covered Wiring